Skip to content

 As Dr. Dweck says, “success is more than 99 percent is hard work.”

-Hard work beats talent if talent doesn’t put into work.
+If hard work adds up with consistency, it beats talent exponentially if talent doesn’t put into work.

-According to psychologists Karen Horney and Carl Rogers, many times our kids feel insecure particularly from parents.
+Psychologists Karen Horney and Carl Rogers said, “Many times our kids feel insecure particularly from parents.
 Kids feel distress, pain, and lost in the crazy world.
 The truth is they are very young and cannot speak against parents.
-They cannot walk alone, they have to find out how to win parents’ trust.
+They cannot walk alone, they have to find out how to win parents’ trust.”

 The most important thing is that we must give our kids the freedom to grow.

-They learn more from their own interest than our own interest.
+They learn more from their own interest than our interest as parents.

 We as parents must learn what our kids are trying to tell us rather than what we are trying to tell them.

-Let our kids know that Albert Einstein, Michael Jordan, and Steve Jobs have made the word ‘impossible’ a very small word.
+Let our kids know that Albert Einstein, Michael Jordan, and Steve Jobs have made the word ‘impossible’ a very small word on the planet.

-‘Impossible’ word is thrown around by fixed mindsets who find it easier to live in a small bubble of the world.
+The word ‘impossible’ is thrown around by fixed mindsets who find it easier to live in a small bubble of the universe.